Margaret Mead hitting the books

 Urtica dioica is a common nettle found in bogs and along stream banks of America

-2) Margaret Mead’s Seven-Year Itch?
+2.)
+What is Margaret Mead’s Seven-Year Itch?

 Fast forward a score of years beyond the back yard … my friends and I were listening to Dr. Margaret Mead.
 She was a guest lecturer addressing a large crowd in Battel Chapel at Yale University.
 Dr. Mead, the world famous anthropologist, was in her late 60’s as she opined about her own life and made sweeping observations about humanity around the globe.
 She said words to the effect of the following: “A marriage should be treated like a social contract; and it should be renewed by the couple every five to seven years.”